Government announces Lasting Power of Attorney “revamp”

-Last month the European Banking Authority launched a public consultation on two guidelines concerning anti-money laundering and countering the financing of terrorism (the Guidelines), These Guidelines seek to promote a common understanding of the risk-based approach to anti-money laundering and countering the financing of terrorism.
+Last month the European Banking Authority launched a public consultation on two guidelines concerning anti-money laundering and countering the financing of terrorism, These Guidelines seek to promote a common understanding of the risk-based approach to anti-money laundering and countering the financing of terrorism.

 Issued in conjunction with the European Securities and Markets Authorities (ESMA), and the European Insurance and Occupational Pensions Authority (EIOPA) – known as the Joint Supervisory Committee – the consultation is addressed to competent authorities responsible for supervising credit and financial institutions’ compliance with anti-money laundering and counter terrorist financing obligations.